collective/collective.noticeboard/README.txt

 - collective.js.backbone
 - collective.js.underscore

-Editing in overlays works with the version of Products.TinyMCE shipped with Plone 4.x as well as with the latest version compatible with IE9 (>= 1.3b7)

-Be aware that you choose the right version of collective.js.jqueryui.
+Take care to choose the right version of collective.js.jqueryui.
 They offer different versions for each minor Plone Release, so we cannot suggest minimum versions.

-For Plone 4.3 you need > 1.10.2
+To get collective.noticeboard working on Plone 4.3 you need at least ``collective.js.jqueryui = 1.10.3.1`` which has not been released at the time of writing.

+Editing in overlays should work with the differnt version of Products.TinyMCE shipped with Plone 4.1, 4.2 and 4.3.

 Credits